kbrafford/spew/readme.md

 # SPEW

-Spew builds a lean linux executable that simple dumps the contents of a gzipped tarball to stdout.
+Spew builds a lean linux executable that simply dumps the contents of a gzipped tarball to stdout.
 The purpose is to allow the user to bundle up a directory structure and run it as a deployable Docker container that unbundles a directory tree with a simple command fetching it from the Dockerhub, like so:

     docker run kbrafford/spew | tar zxf -
 The concept can be adapted to anything that works in the same fashion--it doesn't need to be a tarball.
 I've done a similar thing with a Python class that is a self-contained zip file: